On Anosovity, divergence and bi-contact surgery: Background

 \subsection{Relation to (bi-)contact geometry}

-Recall that a 1-form $\alpha$ is a {\em contact form} on $M$, if $\alpha \wedge d\alpha$ is a non-vanishing volume form on $M$.
+Recall that a $C^1$ 1-form $\alpha$ is a {\em contact form} on $M$, if $\alpha \wedge d\alpha$ is a non-vanishing volume form on $M$.
 If $\alpha \wedge d\alpha>0$ (compared to the orientation on $M$), we call $\alpha$ a {\em positive} contact form and otherwise, a {\em negative} one.
-We call $\xi:=\ker{\alpha}$ a (positive or negative) {\em contact structure} on $M$.
-Notice that by the Frobenuis theorem, contact structures can be thought of as {\em nowhere integrable} $C^1$ plane fields, i.e. the extreme opposite of foliations.
+We call the $C^1$ plane field $\xi:=\ker{\alpha}$ a (positive or negative) {\em contact structure} on $M$.
+Notice that by the Frobenuis theorem, contact structures can be thought of as {\em maximally non-integrable} $C^1$ plane fields, i.e. the extreme opposite of foliations.

-For example $\xi_{std}:=\ker{dz-ydx}$ ($\xi_{std}:=\ker{dz+ydx}$) is called the {\em standard} positive (negative) contact structure on $\mathbb{R}^3$, while $\xi_n:=\ker{\{\cos{2\pi n z}dx-\sin{2\pi n} dy \}}$ on $\mathbb{T}^3=\mathbb{R}^3/\mathbb{Z}^3$ gives an infinite family of distinct positive (negative) contact structures, when $n\in\mathbb{Z}>0$ ($n<0$).
+For example, $\xi_{std}:=\ker{dz-ydx}$ ($\xi_{std}:=\ker{dz+ydx}$) is called the {\em standard} positive (negative) contact structure on $\mathbb{R}^3$, while $\xi_n:=\ker{\{\cos{2\pi n z}dx-\sin{2\pi n} dy \}}$ on $\mathbb{T}^3=\mathbb{R}^3/\mathbb{Z}^3$ gives an infinite family of distinct positive (negative) contact structures, when $n\in\mathbb{Z}>0$ ($n<0$).

 Although we do not go towards the topological aspects of contact structures in this paper, it is worth mentioning that positive (negative) contact structures do not have any local invariant, thanks to the Darboux theorem that states that any two positive (negative) contact structures are locally {\em contactomorphic} (i.e. locally look like the standard model on $\mathbb{R}^3$).
 Furthermore, Gray's theorem shows that any homotopy of a contact structure through contact structures is induced by an isotopy of the ambient manifold.